Efficient conversion from fermionic Gaussian states to matrix product states: Method

 \section{Method}

-In this section, we present our algorithm in detail.
-This section is organized as follows.
+This section presents our algorithm in detail.
+It starts with a fermionic Gaussian state and decomposes it as a series of local Gaussian states.
+The resulting state is known as a Gaussian MPS~\cite{Schuch2019}, in which local tensors are represented by their correlation matrices.
+In principle, these correlation matrices can be converted into superpositions of local Fock states (whose coefficients represent local tensors of MPS) faithfully without any truncation or approximation.
+However, as a Gutzwiller projection will be applied subsequently, which ruins the Gaussian nature of the MPS, truncations will be introduced when the (Gutzwiller projected) local Gaussian states are converted into MPS tensors.

 We first introduce FGSs and the correlation matrix formalism in Sec.~\ref{subsec:methodA}.
 Next we derive and solve the recursion equation for the correlation matrix of the MPS local tensor in Sec.~\ref{subsec:methodB}.
 Then, we discuss how to generate local tensors from the local correlation matrix and perform truncation in Sec.~\ref{subsec:methodC}.
 Finally, we propose the mode decimation scheme to accelerate the computation of the MPS local tensor in Sec.~\ref{subsec:methodD} and discuss how to implement the anyon eigenbasis filtration using iMPS in Sec.~\ref{subsec:methodE}.